Avijitbera/mongrid/README.md

 ---

-This updated `README.md` now includes examples for both **TypeScript** and **JavaScript**, making it easier for users to understand and use the ORM in their preferred language.
+This updated `README.md` now focuses on the core features of Mongrid, including **query builder**, and provides clear examples for both TypeScript and JavaScript users.